ClobberXD/gunslinger/README.md

   to all guns registered with that type.
   - Types are optional, and can also be omitted altogether.
   - Guns are allowed to override their type defaults, for maximum customizability.
+- Each type/gun needs to be associated with ammo (registered using `gunslinger.register_ammo`).
+  - If a weapon def doesn't explicitly define the appropriate field ammo, it will be automatically linked with the default ammo provided by Gunslinger.
-- Gunslinger uses the term "projectile engine" to refer to the code that handles the tracking and control of fired projectiles.
+- Gunslinger uses the term "Projectile Engine" to refer to the code that handles the tracking and control of fired projectiles.
 - Once a projectile hits a target, the target is damaged equivalent to:
   `base_dmg * def.dmg_mult` (base damage * gun's damage multiplier)